 We take an upfront deposit on all jobs and the rest is payable 2 weeks from the date of completion.
 We even have payment plans for established businesses.
 We are always looking to work within the client’s budget.
 We take that into account when quoting and planning.

 After we meet or discuss in detail what you want we give you a set flat price.
 That will never change unless you decide to alter what you want, into something much more complicated.
-We have 20 years experience and we will confident that we can quote accurate prices for the level of work.
+We have 20 years experience and we are confident that we can quote accurate prices for the level of work.

 We take all our payments through Stripe.com one of the largest and most integrated payment systems.
 If you are looking to take online payments, check them out!

 What Happens After The Site Is Completed?

 After the site is finished you have the choice to acquire our services through a 6/mo or 12/mo service plan.
 That gives you 24/7 (literally) access to someone to help you with your website and online needs.